Serving all people by providing personalized health and wellness through exemplary care, education and research.

 The goal of treatment is to slow down the buildup of scar tissue and prevent or treat other health problems.

-In many cases you may be able to delay or stop any more liver damage.
+In many cases, you may be able to delay or stop any more liver damage.
+If you have hepatitis, it may be treated to delay worsening of your liver disease.

 Your treatment may include: